-A list of existing variables will display from that dropdown, should the new variable be missing from the selection, the "Create New Property" will allow the admin to create the variable name for a successful import:
+A list of existing variables will display from that dropdown, this will only show variables with previous information saved.
+Should the new variable be missing from the selection, the "Create New Property" will allow the admin to create the variable name for a successful import:

 Type in the new variable name and click on Add to add the new variable to the system.
 Make sure to exclude spaces, uppercase letter or special characters: